 Back on I-20W, headed to Coldwater Falls in Tuscumbia, I stopped at the Wavaho convenience store, where I got a delicious toasted bologna and egg sandwich made by Calvin.
-I couldn’t remember the last time I had one.
+I couldn’t remember the last time I had one, but his was tasty!

 Coldwater Falls is in Spring Park, a huge, beautiful family-oriented park with a large, grassy area, pond with ducks and geese, carnival-type rides, and pavillion in Tuscumbia (named after a Chickasaw Indian Chief who lived there).
 The Falls are man-made with more then 2,000 tons of sandstone.
 Although it’s a beautiful waterfall, I’ll narrow future searches to natural falls.

 About 5 minutes up the road, I pulled into Ivy Green, Helen Keller’s incredible homestead built by her grandfather.
 It’s on the U.S. National Register of Historic Places and a U.S. National Historic Landmark.
 The guide and tour of the home is $6.00, or you can walk the grounds for free.
 I was super hot, so opted for the a/c indoors first.

 The tour guide was extremely knowledgeable of the history surrounding Ms. Keller’s life.
 The museum looks small, but it’s packed with amazing items (e.g. letters, photos, awards, personal things, news clippings, and the key young Helen used to lock Ms. Sullivan in her room).
 There are family photos framed throughout the home and each room is beautifully staged in the main house and the cottage, where Helen was born.